 In exile, he has travelled frequently in Europe, including to Poland.

 The Polish government said it had had to take action because Interpol had put Mr Zakayev on its most wanted list, at Russia's request.

-Moscow wants to try him on charges of murder, kidnapping and terrorism.'No choice'
+Moscow wants to try him on charges of murder, kidnapping and terrorism.

 The congress is expected to attract some 200 Chechens to Pultusk, around 40 miles (60km) north of the capital.

 A police spokesman said Poland had had no choice but to detain Mr Zakayev.

 "He was arrested by plain clothes police as he was leaving a building," Mariusz Sokolowski told Polish television.

 Speaking on Thursday, Polish Prime Minister Donald Tusk said that if the Chechen separatist leader were to be arrested, the courts might not agree to extradite him to Russia.